How Long Before The Oil Spill Spills Over?

 Yeah.
 That's a $300 million loss in four months.

 How about equity?
-Well I'm glad you asked, because who can forget the first US IPO of 2017?
+Well, I'm glad you asked, because who can forget the first US IPO of 2017?
 It was not a tech company, but in fact Keane Group (NYSE:FRAC), a Houston-based provider that raised $508.4 million on January 20.

 "The public equity markets are looking to invest in pure-play completion companies with a footprint and a growth story," Keane's CEO James Stewart told Bloomberg in a phone interview after the IPO.